The Anchoress (musician): Biography

-Davies formed the Anchoress in 2013.
-The Anchoress's debut album Confessions of a Romance Novelist, was released on 15 January 2016 via Kscope.
-The album was named amongst the Guardian critics' Albums of the Year, won HMV's Welsh Album of the Year, Best Newcomer at the PROG awards, and a nomination for Welsh Music Prize.
+Davies formed The Anchoress in 2013.
+The Anchoress' debut album Confessions of a Romance Novelist, was released on 15th of January 2016 via Kscope.
+The album was named amongst the Guardian critics' Albums of the Year, won HMV's Welsh Album of the Year, Best Newcomer at the PROG awards, and a nomination for Welsh Music Prize..
+Confessions of a Romance Novelist was described by MOJO as showcasing "a devastatingly powerful voice," by PROG Magazine as "Kate Bush's Hounds of Love updated for the 21st century," and by The Observer as "a blackly witty breakup album... compelling."